wardle/hermes/doc/development.md

 clojure -T:build release
 ```

+For this to work you need to set an environment variable named GITHUB_TOKEN
+with your personal access token.
+You can create the token on github.com under
+your profile: Settings -> Developer settings -> Personal access tokens.

 #### Building library jar

 A library jar contains only `hermes`-code, and none of the bundled dependencies.